So much to see and do

 Whether you are a first time visitor to North America or a traveller that comes back to visit and explore year after year, this huge continent offers so much to see and do.

 There’s a big ‘wow factor’ to be experienced on a holiday to North America.
 Its sheer natural beauty is jaw dropping.
-Majestic mountain ranges, arid, brick-red deserts, vast National Parks, huge waterfalls, wide open prairies and stunning coastlines create a jigsaw of scenes and sights that are all-consuming.
+Marvel at majestic mountain ranges, arid, brick-red deserts and vast National Parks.
+Huge waterfalls, wide open prairies and stunning coastlines.
+And they all combine to create a jigsaw of scenes and sights that are all-consuming.

-And from north to south across North America, you can experience every climate.
+From north to south across North America, you can experience every climate.
 Alaska rubs noses with the Arctic, where you can follow the progress of polar bears and orca in their icy homeland.
 The largest contiguous coastal temperate rain forest runs from Kodiak Island in Alaska south through Canada’s British Columbia right down to California’s “fogbelt” redwoods.
-The red-rock deserts of the Grand Canyon are simply stunning.
+And the red-rock deserts of the Grand Canyon are simply stunning.

-With a vast range of foods, from Texan barbeque ribs to New York bagels and Californian oysters and the same dichotomy of sharp modern cities and vast national parks, the USA is a country of hearty appetites, towering buildings and big skies.
+There’s a vast range of foods, from Texan barbeque ribs to New York bagels and Californian oysters.
+And the same dichotomy of sharp modern cities and vast national parks.
+The USA is a country of hearty appetites, towering buildings and big skies.
 All wrapped up in a patchwork of cultures and people which belies its colonial and pioneer past.

 From fly drives to winnebagoes, road trips along Route 66 and beyond.
 Harley Davidson hire, Alaskan cruises, city breaks, iconic train rides across Canada.
 Family trips to Disney, New England in the Fall and ranching holidays in Montana.
-We could write an almost endless list.
+Because there is so much to do here, we could write an almost endless list!
 A holiday in North America really does offer something for everyone.